cerndb/dist-keras/README.md

 ## Introduction

-Distributed Keras is a distributed deep learning framework built op top of Apache Spark and Keras.
+Distributed Keras is a distributed deep learning framework built op top of Apache Spark and Keras, with a focus on "state-of-the-art" distributed optimization algorithms.
 We designed the framework in such a way that a new distributed optimizer could be implemented with ease, thus enabling a person to focus on research.
 Several distributed methods are supported, such as, but not restricted to, the training of **ensembles** and models using **data parallel** methods.

 Most of the distributed optimizers we provide, are based on data parallel methods.
 A data parallel method, as described in [[1]](http://papers.nips.cc/paper/4687-large-scale-distributed-deep-networks.pdf), is a learning paradigm where multiple replicas of a single model are used to optimize a single objective.
 Using this approach, we are able to dignificantly reduce the training time of a model.
 Depending on the parametrization, we also observed that it is possible to achieve better statistical model performance compared to a more traditional approach (e.g., like the [SingleTrainer](#single-trainer) implementation), and yet, spending less wallclock time on the training of the model.
 However, this is subject to further research.